Be Fertility Aware

 At the beginning of the campaign to fund this film about the pill I tweeted “Help out if you can.
 This is important stuff and I’m sure that Ricki Lake will do a great job.”
 I put my money where my mouth is and became a backer, and then didn’t quite get round to writing a blog.

 The main reason for my hesitation was I was nervous about the approach that might be taken.
-The film is based on the

 Read More